DocNow/twarc/README.md

     % ./twarc.py nasa
     % utils/wall.py nasa-20130306102105.json > nasa.html

+If you want the tweets ordered from oldest to latest:

+    % tail -r nasa-20130306102105.json | utils/wall.py > nasa.html

 Or you want to create a word cloud of tweets you collected about nasa:

     % ./twarc.py nasa